UBS Report from Switzerland's Largest Bank

 196 Self-Made, 91 Inherited Wealth

-This year, a significant number of self-made billionaires emerged, especially in the United States and China, resulting in an increase of nearly 300 billionaires worldwide.
+This year, a significant number of self-made billionaires emerged, particularly in the United States and China, resulting in an increase of nearly 300 billionaires worldwide.
 In contrast, the number of billionaires in South Korea decreased by seven, marking a decline.

 Largest Influx of New Billionaires Since the Pandemic

-South Korea Alone Moves Backward
+South Korea Alone Sees a Decline

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.